 All of our chats can be text-based, which doesn’t require audio.
 If a user is invited to video chat, they have the option to continue via a text-based chat.

 For events featuring a live video broadcast, users can enable closed captions.
-While BrazenLive does not produce closed captions itself, users can enable closed captions during a broadcast by using Microsoft PowerPoint or Google Slides.
+While BrazenLive does not produce closed captions itself, users can enable closed captions during a broadcast by using Microsoft PowerPoint, Google Chrome or Google Slides.
 More information on how to do this has been documented in this article.

 Additional information and best practices: